-In addition to overseeing the athletics department, Cerino had a 15-year tenure as the head coach of the Saints' successful men's lacrosse program in 1989 and built it into a national champion, winning a Division II title in 2000.
-His tenure as Saints head coach lasted 15 years and he remains the school's all-time wins leader with a record of 128-66 (.660) and was the first coach in the program’s history.
-Cerino founded the men’s lacrosse program in 1989 and built it into a national champion, winning a Division II title in 2000.
-In his college coaching career, he guided two elite programs, Limestone College and Washington and Lee University, to NCAA Tournament appearances and compiled an overall collegiate record of 181-90 (.668) over 20 seasons.
-During his coaching career he won a total of eight conference championships between the two schools and took W&L to the NCAA Division III Semifinal in 2002.
-He was named the Deep South Coach of the year in 1994 and 1998 and was the Old Dominion Athletic Conference (ODAC) Coach of the year in 2002 and 2004.
-Following the 2000 season, Cerino was named Street and Smith’s College Lacrosse USA Division II Coach of the Year.
-He is also a three-time recipient of the Jim "Ace" Adams National Sportsmanship Award.
+Cerino founded the Limestone Saints' men's lacrosse program in 1989 and built it into a national champion, winning a Division II title in 2000.
+His tenure as Saints head coach lasted 15 years and he remains the school's all-time wins leader with a record of 128-66 (.660).
+Cerino spent an additional five years coaching at Washington & Lee University, taking the team to the NCAA Division III Semifinal in 2002.
+He has compiled an overall collegiate record of 181-90 (.668) and has won a total of eight conference championships between the two schools.
+Cerino was named Deep South Athletic Conference Coach of the year in 1994 and 1998, as well as Old Dominion Athletic Conference Coach of the year in 2002 and 2004.
+Following the 2000 season, Cerino was named Street & Smith’s College Lacrosse USA Division II Coach of the Year.
+He also is a three-time recipient of the Jim "Ace" Adams National Sportsmanship Award.

-During his coaching career, he has served on the Intercollegiate Men's Lacrosse Coaches Association (IMLCA) Board of Directors and has served on the NCAA Men's Lacrosse Championship Committee, operating as Committee Chair in 2000.
-He has been a member of the United States Intercollegiate Lacrosse Association (USILA) Division III All-America Committee, the USILA National Ranking Committee and was also selected to be a presenter at the 2000 and2004 US Lacrosse Clinic and at the 2006 IMLCA Clinic.
-During his 20 year coaching career, Cerino also guided the Charlotte Latin School boy’s lacrosse team to an appearance in the NCISAA 2001 State Playoffs.
+Throughout his career, Cerino has served on the Intercollegiate Men's Lacrosse Coaches Association (IMLCA) Board of Directors and the NCAA Men's Lacrosse Championship Committee, operating as Committee Chair in 2000.
+He has been a member of the United States Intercollegiate Lacrosse Association (USILA) Division III All-America Committee, the USILA National Ranking Committee and was selected to be a presenter at the 2000 and 2004 US Lacrosse Clinics and at the 2006 IMLCA Clinic.
+During his 20-year coaching career, Cerino also guided the Charlotte Latin School boy’s lacrosse team to an appearance in the NCISAA 2001 State Playoffs.
 He has mentored 51 USILA All-Americans and was a coach for the South team in the 1996 Division I North/South Classic All-Star Game.

-A native of Cold Spring Harbor, N.Y., Cerino resides in Greer, S.C., with his wife Christine and his three children, Ryan, Caitlyn and Allison.
+A native of Cold Spring Harbor, N.Y., Cerino resides in Greer, S.C., with his wife Christine and their three children, Ryan, Caitlyn and Allison.

 Since joining Miller Orthopaedic Clinic in 1989 (now OrthoCarolina), Dr. D'Alessandro has been a leading sports medicine physician in the orthopedic community specializing in arthroscopic and reconstructive knee surgery, sports medicine and shoulder and elbow surgery.
 He has been an innovator in arthroscopic rotator cuff repair, bioresorbable suture anchors and advancing the "newest" techniques in ACL reconstruction.

-In 1991, Dr. D'Alessandro was named Chief of Sports Medicine and Shoulder Surgery at Carolinas Medical Center since 1991, and is a faculty member for the OC Sports Medicine Fellowship, where he is actively involved in training future orthopedic surgeons.
-Recognized as a leader in his field, he has published numerous papers and lectures nationally on topics concerning knee and shoulder surgery.
-He also serves as the Medical Advisor for OrthoCarolina Physical Therapy and Sports Performance, and participates in planning and leading educational courses for physical therapists and athletic trainers in the region.
+Dr. D'Alessandro has served as the Chief of Sports Medicine and Shoulder Surgery at Carolinas Medical Center since 1991, and is a faculty member for the OC Sports Medicine Fellowship, where he is actively involved in training future orthopedic surgeons.
+Recognized as a leader in his field, Dr. D’Alessandro has published numerous papers and lectures nationally on topics concerning knee and shoulder surgery.
+He participates on a regular basis in leading educational courses for physicians, physical therapists and athletic trainers in the region.

-He and his wife, Sally, live in Charlotte where they've raised their sons, Bill, Tommy and Dave, and are active in community service and recreational athletics.
+He and his wife, Sally, live in Charlotte where they have raised their sons, Bill, Tommy and Dave.
+The family remains active in community service and recreational athletics.

-Crissi works for OrthoCarolina in the Industrial Services/Physical Therapy Department, performing Functional Capacity Evaluations and work conditioning as well as covering athletic teams and events around the Charlotte area.
-She graduated with a BS degree from Catawba College in 2005 after completing studies in Athletic Training and Therapeutic Recreation.
+Crissi works for OrthoCarolina in the Industrial Services/Physical Therapy Department, performing Functional Capacity Evaluations and work conditioning, as well as covering athletic teams and events around the Charlotte area.
+She graduated with a Bachelor’s Degree from Catawba College in 2005 after completing studies in Athletic Training and Therapeutic Recreation.
 She then completed a Master’s Degree in Exercise and Sport Psychology from the University of North Carolina at Greensboro in 2007.
 She has been a certified and licensed Athletic Trainer for seven years, working with the Hounds since the inaugural 2012 season.